Adolis García Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.52 team ERA that ranks 22nd among all league pitching staffs.
+- The White Sox's 4.52 team ERA ranks 23rd across all league pitching staffs.

-- The White Sox allow the fifth-most home runs in baseball (99 total, 1.4 per game).
+- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Banks starts for the first time this season for the White Sox.
+- Cease gets the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.